Connect Raspberry Pi to Azure IoT Hub (Node.js)

 The device ID may be visible in the logs collected for customer support and troubleshooting, so make sure to avoid any sensitive information while naming it.

-By default, the keys and connection strings are masked as they're sensitive information.
+By default, the keys and connection strings are masked because they're sensitive information.
 If you click the eye icon, they're revealed.
 It's not necessary to reveal them to copy them with the copy button.

 The IoT Hub identity registry only stores device identities to enable secure access to the IoT hub.
 It stores device IDs and keys to use as security credentials, and an enabled/disabled flag that you can use to disable access for an individual device.
 If your application needs to store other device-specific metadata, it should use an application-specific store.
 For more information, see IoT Hub developer guide.